 Description: The administrative assistant will have a well-rounded background in all areas of office management.
-The program includes upper-level courses in management, law, computers, and accounting as well as coursework in human relations and business communication.
+The program includes upper-level courses in management, law, computers, and accounting as well as course work in human relations and business communication.

-As an administrative assistant, you will play a major role in the success of every business; your position is key to supporting any management function.
+An administrative assistant will play a major role in the success of every business; the position is key to supporting any management function.

-After graduation you may transfer up to two years of credits to several colleges.
+Graduates may transfer up to two years of credits to several colleges.

-Calmar Minimum Credits: 33.5 + completion of Computer Applications Technician OR Office Technology Program
+Calmar Minimum Credits: 33.5 + completion of Computer Applications Technician OR Office Technology program